Is the “you need more content” mantra burning you out? Here is what nobody tells you:

 What are content pillars for social media?

-Content pillars for social media follow the same idea: Make the majority of your posts around content that fits your content pillar.
+Content pillars for social media follow the same idea: make the majority of your posts around content that fits your content pillars.

 How can content pillars contribute to your search traffic?